solana-developers/solana-cookbook/docs/th/references/local-development.md

 </SolanaCodeGroup>

-Finally, you can also connect to a private cluster, either one local or running remotely with the following:
+Finally, you สามารถ also connect to a private cluster, either one local or running remotely with the following:

 <SolanaCodeGroup>